markaylett/developer/docs/sdk/py/README.md

 ## Introduction

-The reactive-platform package is python API to connect Platform.
-It handles connection, request serialization and deserialization in python.
+The `reactive-platform` package is a Python API for connecting to the Reactive Platform.
+It handles connectivity, request serialisation and deserialisation in Python.

 ## Installation

-The package supports python3.7+, but not for lower versions.
+The package supports Python 3.7 and above.

 ```bash
 $ pip install reactive-platform